Mahdi-Qanbari/BCI/README.md

-# BCI Data Analysis Using MNE-Python
+# BCI and Movement Neuroscience Data Analysis Using MNE-Python and MATLAB

 ## Table of Contents
 1. [What Are Events in EEG Data?](#what-are-events-in-eeg-data)